What is meant by the term “Short-Time Work”?

-For companies operating nationwide or nationwide, there is the possibility of having a so-called “key customer advisor” provided by the Federal Employment Agency, who will take over the coordination regarding short-time work, the various employment agencies and the companies’ respective operations.
+For companies operating nationwide or nationwide, there is the possibility of having a so-called “key customer advisor” provided by the Federal Employment Agency, who will coordinate short-time work, the various employment agencies, and the companies’ respective operations.
 It is then up to the Employment Agency to decide whether the conditions for the payment of short-time work compensation are met.

 The employees themselves receive the short-time allowance from the employer.
 The employer calculates it independently and then pays it out to the employees.

 In the second step, the employer can then submit a written or electronic application to the Employment Agency for reimbursement of the short-time allowance paid by the employer, the so-called benefit application.
 The Agency for Employment in whose district the payroll accounting office responsible for the employer is located is responsible for the reduced hours’ compensation.
 This application must be submitted within a cut-off period of three months.

 The period begins at the end of the calendar month in which the days for which short-time working allowance is claimed lie.

 This means that, if necessary, different rules can be applied for the notification and the benefit claim.

 What Happens if Short-Time Work has been Ineffectively Agreed between Employer and Employee?